-Behind Coinbase, Bittrex is the second most popular cryptocurrency exchange in the United States.
-As such, Bittrex helps bear the brunt of the load for the incredible onboarding of American customers that have entered the crypto space over the past several weeks.
+Behind Coinbase and Kraken, Bittrex is a popular cryptocurrency exchange in the United States.
+As such, Bittrex helps bear the brunt of the load for the incredible onboarding of American customers that have entered the crypto space over the past few years.

 The hyper-growth that’s hitting these exchanges has led to sizable user bases that are hard to handle in such a short window of time.
 Or that’s the front-facing narrative, at least

 And as the old saying goes, when it rains, it pours.
 Bittrex is finding that out that the hard way as its problems currently compound.
 We’ll walk you through the conundrum.

 In recent days, Bittrex has apparently had its hands so full that it hasn’t been able to have much, if any, PR (“public relations”) going.

 Consider the exchange’s social media accounts, for example.

 The Bittrex Facebook page hasn’t been active for weeks, and the Bittrex Twitter account hasn’t tweeted since last month.